letsdodigital/coding-hands-on/dair/curriculum_imaging.md

     -   Understand what a pixel is, and the values it can take on (0.0-1.0, 0-255) (LL2)
     -   Understand the difference between greyscale and colour images (LL2)
     -   Understand how brightness maps on value (LL2)
+    -
+    -
     -   Understand different ways to represent colours (RGB, HSV) (LL2)
     -   Be able to read a hex colour code (LL2)
     -   Understand what the dimensions of an image represent (LL2)
     -   Understand what the difference between compressed and uncompressed images are (LL2)
     -   Understand the difference between lossy and lossless compression (LL2)
     -   Be able to list different image formats (LL2)
     -   Understand how these concepts extend to 3D images (volumetric images) (LL2)
--   Transforms
-    -   Be able to state what a transform is (LL2)
 -   Convolution
     -   Understand why convolution has been chosen as the example transform for this course (LL2)
         -   Use in ML, easy to visualise